markjprice/cs11dotnet7/docs/errata/errata.md

 In Step 18, I wrote, "Visual Studio Code may have to download and install C# dependencies like OmniSharp, .NET Core Debugger, and Razor Language Server".
 This is true up to the most recent release version `1.25.9`.
 But if you install the pre-release version `2.0.x` then it does not include OmniSharp any more.

-To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then I recommend that you click the button Switch to Release Version to revert back to the current release version `1.25.9`.
+To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then on the **C#** extension page, I recommend that you click the button **Switch to Release Version** to revert back to the current release version `1.25.9`.

 # Page 31 - Adding a second project using Visual Studio Code